The Parameterized Hardness of Art Gallery Problems: Parameterized hardness of the vertex guard variant

-{ \begin{proof} Proving this lemma will, in particular, entail that it is not possible to see entirely $\mathcal P(\mathcal F_j)$ with only two vertices if one of them is a reflex vertex between $c^j_i$ and $c^j_{i+1}$.
-Let us call such a vertex an intermediate reflex vertex (in color class $j$).
+{ \begin{proof} Proving this lemma will, in particular, entail that it is not possible to see $\mathcal P(\mathcal F_j)$ entirely with only two vertices if one of them is a reflex vertex between $c^j_i$ and $c^j_{i+1}$.
+We recall that such a vertex is called an intermediate reflex vertex (in color class $j$).
 Because of the pocket $a^jb^jc^j$, one should put a guard on a $c^j_i$ (for some $i \in [t]$) or on an intermediate reflex vertex in class $j$.
 As vertices $a^j$, $b^j$, and $c^j$ do not see anything of $\mathcal P(\mathcal F_j)$, placing the first guard at one of those three vertices cannot work as a consequence of what follows.

 Say, the first guard is placed at $c^j_i$ ($=\beta^j_{\sigma(i)}$).
-The pockets $\mathcal P(x^j_1), \mathcal P(x^j_2), \ldots, \mathcal P(x^j_{i-1})$ and $\mathcal P(y^j_i), \mathcal P(y^j_{i+1}), \ldots, \mathcal P(x^j_{t-1})$ are entirely seen, while the vertices $x^j_i, x^j_{i+1}, \ldots, x^j_t$ and $y^j_1, y^j_2, \ldots,$ $y^j_{i-1}$ are not.
+The pockets $\mathcal P(x^j_1), \mathcal P(x^j_2), \ldots, \mathcal P(x^j_{i-1})$ and $\mathcal P(y^j_i),$ $ \mathcal P(y^j_{i+1}), \ldots, \mathcal P(x^j_{t-1})$ are entirely seen, while the vertices $x^j_i, x^j_{i+1}, \ldots, x^j_t$ and $y^j_1, y^j_2, \ldots,$ $y^j_{i-1}$ are not.
 The only vertex that sees simultaneously all those vertices is $d^j_i$.
 The vertex $d^j_i$ even sees the \emph{whole} pockets $\mathcal P(x^j_i), \mathcal P(x^j_{i+1}), \ldots, \mathcal P(x^j_t)$ and $\mathcal P(y^j_1), \mathcal P(y^j_2), \ldots,$ $\mathcal P(y^j_{i-1})$.
 Therefore, all the pockets $\mathcal P(\mathcal F_j)$ are fully seen.

 Now, say, the first guard is put on an intermediate reflex vertex $r$ between $c^j_i$ and $c^j_{i+1}$ (for some $i \in [t-1]$).
 Both vertices $x^j_i$ and $y^j_i$, as well as $x^j_t$, are not seen by $r$ and should therefore be seen by the second guard.
 However, no vertex simultaneously sees those three vertices. \end{proof} }